 Pedestrian/Bike Buffers and Street Buffers are appropriate locations to treat stormwater where there is sufficient room (6 foot minimum).
-Ideally, street trees and stormwater facilities are staggered along a street, and in separate planters/basins allowing for both successful stormwater treatment and the long-term survival of street trees.
-Small trees can be included in stormwater systems in certain situations, however to achieve mature tree canopy in the downtown, trees and stormwater facilities should be planted separately so that tree roots are not impacted when stormwater treatment facilities are cleaned or maintained.
+Ideally, street trees and stormwater facilities are staggered within the planted buffer adjacent to the sidewalk, and in separate planters/basins allowing for both stormwater treatment and the long-term survival of street trees (Figure 16).
+Small trees can be included in some stormwater systems, however to achieve mature tree canopy in the downtown, trees and stormwater facilities should be planted separately so that tree roots are not impacted when stormwater treatment facilities are cleaned or maintained.

-To maximize the limited space within the ROW, utilize suspended structured cell systems for street trees.
-Suspended structured cell systems are belowgrade planting systems that allow support the weight of walkable surfaces at grade.
-The cell system accommodates a soil volume that allows tree roots to expand so that larger canopy street trees can thrive in urban areas.
+To maximize the limited space within the ROW, use suspended structured cell systems for street trees.
+These systems are below-grade planting systems that support the weight of walkable surfaces at grade.
+The cell system accommodates a soil volume that allows tree roots to expand so larger canopy street trees can thrive in urban areas.
 Suspended structural cells should be installed where the requirement of 1,000 cubic feet of soil for street trees cannot be met.
 Refer to Silver Spring Streetscape Standards.

 In addition, consider using porous pavement for paved surfaces (not roadways) to allow water infiltration into soil or into the drainage network.
-Any use of porous pavement in the ROW must be coordinated with MCDOT or SHA, as applicable.
+Any use of porous pavement in the ROW must be coordinated with Montgomery County Department of Environmental Protection (DEP), MCDOT or SHA, as applicable.